jjpsos/ramp/framework/docs/FRAMEWORK.md

 * Call send() to output the response to the client

 So in simple terms, this code initializes the Phalcon application, handles the incoming request, executes the required controllers/actions, generates the response and returns it back to the caller.
 The Application class brings together all the components needed to accept the request, route it, execute it, create the response and send it back.

+# (4) STRICT TYPES

+What is declare(strict_types=1)?
+declare(strict_types=1) is a directive in PHP that enforces strict type checking for function and method arguments and return values within a specific PHP file or code block.
+When you enable strict type checking, PHP ensures that the data types of function arguments and return values match exactly with the declared types.
+Exactly the same way as Java does.

+Place this declaration at the very beginning of your PHP file or code block (before any other code) to enable strict typing.

+# (5) SUMMARY

+Section 1-4 are the basic setup for a PHP framework, not the framework itself.

+# (6) REQUEST CLASS

+All PHP frameworks use objects to represent the incoming request.
+One of the greatest advantages of this is encapsulation: we can store all of the superglobal values as properties on our request object and those values will be preserved and protected from being tampered with unlike the superglobals which can have their values altered.

+We will be able to use some of the properties on our request object in order to perform important operations such as routing the request to the correct handler (controller) etc.

+The Request class which I create here is a superlight model based on the Symfony Http Foundation request class

+**$request = \JimSos\Framework\Http\Request::createFromGlobals();**

+This is an interface can be swapped out for a more complex implementation without affecting the rest of the framework code.